 Are you the right person for the job?

-How you write your English Teacher resume objective is a reflection of your personality.
+The objective statement is a reflection of your personality.
 An experienced HR officer has the intuition to gauge your personality based on how you present your objective statement.

-Schools don’t only want English Teachers who can work with them.
-More importantly, schools want English Teachers who can work with their students.
+Schools don’t only want Teachers who can work with them.
+More importantly, schools want a person who can work with their students.

 1. State Your Objective Loud and Clear

 Why do you want to apply for the job?
 Certainly, this is not a matter of stating the obvious.
 Yes, you are applying because you want the job.
 The school wants to know why you are applying to their university.